u-eff-gee/utr/README.md

 ## 5 Output Processing <a name="outputprocessing"></a>

-The directory `OutputProcessing` contains some **sample** ROOT scripts that can be adapted by the user to process their simulation output.
+The directory `OutputProcessing` contains some **sample** ROOT and shell scripts that can be adapted by the user to process their simulation output.
+For example, a complete toolchain exists to extract full-energy peak efficiencies from a series of simulations (see also [5.5 fep_efficieny](#fep_efficiency)).
 Executing

 ```bash
 $ cd OutputProcessing/